Anniken Hauglie: Minister of Labour and Social Inclusion

 Hauglie was appointed minister of labour and social inclusion on 16 December 2015 following a cabinet reshuffle.

 In April 2018, Hauglie presented a Storting report about security in the petroleum branch.
 She stated that the branch still had a few challenges when it came to work environment.
 She called for better follow-up and cooperation on HSE in the petroleum industry itself, and from the supervisory authorities.
 She did however express that in general, security has not worsened.

 In 2019, Hauglie came under scrutiny after the NAV scandal was revealed, where at least 78 innocent people had been imprisoned due to a misunderstanding of the EEA guidelines regarding the use of social security.
 By January 2020, she along with former ministers of Labour, Prime Minister Erna Solberg and the Justice Minister, were brought forward to a hearing to explain themselves and what had transpired.
 She stepped down as minister on 24 January 2020 after the Progress Party withdrew from government, and was succeeded by Torbjørn Røe Isaksen.

 Post politics

 In March 2020, she became the CEO of Norwegian Oil and Gas, succeeding Karl Eirik Schjøtt-Pedersen.
 She could however not assume the positron before 24 July due to a six month quarantine imposed on her by the Quarantine Board, who has the responsibility to ensure smooth transitions for politicians from political offices to regular job positions.
 In June 2021, it was announced that she would become the deputy director of the Confederation of Norwegian Enterprise.
 She assumed the position on 15 November.

-Personal life

-She is married to fellow politician Lars Jacob Him, with whom she has two children.